 Want to enjoy Sicily’s historical sights?
 Book TRIPS by Culture Trip’s 10-day adventure to enjoy a walking tour of Palermo, learn about the town of Taormina and stay in a boutique hotel just five minutes from the ancient temple of Apollo.

-Split between two separate sites, the Necropolis of Pantalica are remarkably well preserved burial grounds that date back thousands of years, carved into the limestone hills.
-You can reach them from two different towns, by foot via Sortino walking through the Mediterranean scrub vegetation, or by car via Ferla.
+Split between two separate sites, the Necropolis of Pantalica is a remarkably well-preserved burial ground that dates back thousands of years, carved into the limestone hills.
+You can reach them from two different towns, by foot via Sortino, walking through the Mediterranean scrub vegetation, or by car via Ferla.
 Visit the Archaeological Museum in Syracuse to see the pottery and tools that were excavated from the site in the late 1800s.

 If you want to understand modern Sicilian and Italian history, you need to know the names Giovanni Falcone and Paolo Borsellino.
-Both men were anti-mafia judges who worked their entire careers fighting the stronghold of organized crime.
-They were killed within weeks of each other in separate bombings, during the the summer of 1992.
-The Palermo airport is named for them and you should seek out the memorial plaque by sculptor Tommaso Geraci outside the departure hall.
+Both men were anti-mafia judges, who worked their entire careers fighting the stronghold of organised crime.
+They were killed within weeks of each other in separate bombings, during the summer of 1992.
+The Palermo airport is named for them, and you should seek out the memorial plaque by sculptor Tommaso Geraci outside the departure hall.
 You will find schools, public buildings and piazzas bearing the name of these brave men all over Sicily.